haibaraaaaai/pyqtrod/README.md

 Software for visualization and analysis of rod data

-## Clone the GIT directory
+## Install with pip from the Git directory

-Create an account on Gitlab physics just by connecting once to [Gitlab Physics](https://gitlab.physics.ox.ac.uk/) with your Physics credential.

 Install [Git for windows](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git)